Volunteer Spotlight: Breanne Lesnar

 What will you be doing when you return from your trip to Guatemala?

-When I leave Guatemala at the end of the month, I will be going straight to Honduras to co-lead a summer trip for a UNC school of medicine organization called Honduran Health Alliance (HHA).
-HHA provides a free reproductive health clinic that focuses on screening for cervical cancer, along with holding health chats, or charlas, in six rural communities.
+When I leave Guatemala at the end of the month, I will be going straight to Honduras.
+There I will co-lead a summer trip for a UNC school of medicine organization called Honduran Health Alliance (HHA).
+HHA provides a free reproductive health clinic.
+The clinic focuses on screening for cervical cancer, along with holding health chats, or charlas, in six rural communities.
 This year, our group is comprised of 15 medical students, 2 medical student leaders, and 2 public health student leaders.
 We will return to the states in mid-July.

 Article written by Emmy Burroughs, Curamericas Global’s Outreach and Development Intern